ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 decryption.
 The following functions and operations are used throughout the algorithms:

-* `TurboSHAKE128()`: Creates a new TurboSHAKE128 instance with domain separation parameter 0x1F.
+* `TurboSHAKE128()`: Creates a new TurboSHAKE128 XOF instance with domain separation parameter 0x1F.
 This function produces an extensible output function (XOF) that can generate arbitrary-length outputs.

 * `.update(data)`: Absorbs the provided data into the hash state.
 The data is processed sequentially and updates the internal state of the hash function.